Skip to content

 Terminal window

-npm install @fluxbase/sdk
+npm install @nimbleflux/fluxbase-sdk

-import { FluxbaseClient } from "@fluxbase/sdk";
+import { FluxbaseClient } from "@nimbleflux/fluxbase-sdk";

 const client = new FluxbaseClient({